tiiuae/ghaf-infra/terraform/README.md

 # Ghaf-infra: Terraform

 This project uses terraform to automate the creation of infrastructure resources.
-The inteded usage together with NixOS configurations in the main [flake.nix](../flake.nix) is as follows:
+The intended usage together with NixOS configurations in the main [flake.nix](../flake.nix) is as follows:
 - We use the terraform configuration in this directory for the inital setup of the infrastructure resources (VMs, networks, etc.)
 - We use the NixOS configurations in [flake.nix](../flake.nix) to [install](../README.md#install) NixOS on the VMs
 - We maintain the infrastructure by [deploying](../README.md#deploy) changes to the NixOS configurations via [flake.nix](../flake.nix)